0n1ght/typing-dash/README.md

 # [TypingDash](https://TypingDash.com)
 A web application where people can train their typing speed and accuracy.

-Backend is written in Java with Spring Boot framework, and Frontend in React.
+Backend is written in Java with Spring Boot framework, and Frontend- in React.